Germany: Deadly shooting near synagogue in Halle | DW | 09.10.2019

 Halle police confirmed on Twitter that "multiple shots were fired" and that multiple suspects fled the scene in a car.

-Police said that at least one person has been detained but asked residents to "remain alert."
+Police said that at least one person has been detained but asked residents to "remain alert" as other suspects may still be at large.

 Authorities earlier advised people to remain indoors or find a safe place inside.